What do we understand by “Ecumenism”?

 Without tolerance this dialogue is not possible.
 An attempt is made to acknowledge the differences of others and to find common ground.

-The Ecumenical Youth Services with their work camp programme offer a space in which Ecumenism (in the definition of the 20th/21st century) can be practiced within the Christian churches and between Christians and people of other faiths.
+The Ecumenical Youth Services with their volunteer camp programme offer a space in which Ecumenism (in the definition of the 20th/21st century) can be practiced within the Christian churches and between Christians and people of other faiths.

 Ecumenical learning – learning to see oneself through the eyes of others